Art

 Photo credit: Mel-Melcon-source-Los-Angeles-Times

 Crosby is a Nigerian artist living in the USA.
-Her work ‘Bush Babies’ achieved the record-breaking amount of $3.4 million at Sotheby’s New York in May 2018.
+Her work ‘Bush Babies’ amassed $3.4 million at Sotheby’s New York in May 2018.
 Born in Nigeria in 1983, she moved to the USA when she was 16 years old.
 ‘Bush Babies’ is a reflection of her heritage and background.
-Information on her artwork and exhibitions is available on Ocula.
+Information on her artwork and exhibitions are available on Ocula.

 #7.
 Abdul Hadi El-Gazzar

 The Egyptian artist, El-Gazzar is famous for his watercolor artistry, ‘The Construction of the Suez Canal’.
-The painting was auctioned by Christie’s in Dubai and was sold for $1million.
-El-Gazzar lived between 1925 and 1966 and is considered one of the most important artists in Egypt.
+The painting was auctioned by Christie’s in Dubai and was sold for $1 million.
+El-Gazzar lived between 1925 and 1966 and was considered one of the most important artists in Egypt.
 You can purchase or view his works on Invaluable.

 #8.
 Toyin Ojih Odutola